Euro zone money markets price full ECB rate cut by December

-Eonia money market futures dated to the ECB’s December 10 meeting now show about 10 basis points of rate cuts being priced in, up from around 7.5 bps on Monday ECBWATCH.
+Eonia money market futures dated to the ECB’s December 10 meeting now show about 10 basis points of rate cuts being priced in, up from around 7.5 bps on Monday.
 That equates to around a full probability of a 10 bps cut from the bank.

 Europe’s worst flare up yet of the virus in Italy has raised fears that its contracting economy could soon be thrown into another recession.